-The journey is an adventure, but they really want to get there, to unpack your blog post and take the fun stuff out.
+They are not so much interested in the journey; they just want to get there, unpack your blog post, and take the fun stuff out.

 Along the way, they are looking for signs that tell them they are on the right road.

 In fact, your entire audience is attention-disordered.
 The majority of readers are scanners, looking for the answer to a question or some new gem of information.
 We have precious few seconds and if our post doesn’t grab those visitors, they will zoom away—or take an exit— without reading our excellent content.

 8 Simple Ways to Make Your Blog Post More Readable